schmurtzm/Miyoo-Mini-easy-logotweak/README.md

 An excellent tutorial video about Easy LogoTweak  made by Retro Game Corps (click on the picture to view it) :

-(great instructions about how to download from github, the problem on MiniUI mentioned in this video has been solved in version 1.3)
+(great instructions about how to download from github (deprecated since 3.0.4), the problem on MiniUI mentioned in this video has been solved in version 1.3)

 [![An excellent tutorial video made by Retro Game Corps](https://img.youtube.com/vi/fMhtj9VQRSk/0.jpg)](https://youtu.be/fMhtj9VQRSk])